strangelove-ventures/oss-repo-template-golang/docs/WORKFLOWS.md

 1. In the workflow, ensure the project's golang version matches what is configured under the `env` section.
 1. In the project's base directory, open the [Makefile](../Makefile) and configure the `Interchain Tests` section.
 This section outlines the necessary targets to execute every interchain test.
 Ensure each target is prefixed with `ictest-`.
 1. In the workflow, visit the `matrix` section on line `16` and configure the `test` array to match every `make` target previously defined in the last step.
 The array only needs to include the name of the target.
+1. If the project depends upon private repositories found in the `go.mod` file, another environment variable must be configured in the workflow.
+Set the `READ_PAT` environment variable to a personal access token with read access to all the dependant private repositories.
+Strangelove is already configured with a PAT labeled `ORG_READ_PAT` found in the organization's secrets.
+If this project belongs to Strangelove and will be accessing private repositories within the organization, no configuration is required.
+1. If the project does not depend upon private repositories, remove the `READ_PAT` environment variable from the workflow and remove the step that configures the git config on line `34`.

+Notes:
+- Please see [PAT Configuration](./PATs.md) for more information on how to configure a personal access token for private repository access.

 ---